delta-io/delta/PROTOCOL.md

   ]
 }
 ```

+# In-Commit Timestamps

+The In-Commit Timestamps writer feature strongly associates a monotonically increasing timestamp with each commit by storing it in the commit's metadata.

+Enablement:
+- The table must be on Writer Version 7.
+- The feature `inCommitTimestamps` must exist in the table `protocol`'s `writerFeatures`.
+- The table property `delta.enableInCommitTimestamps` must be set to `true`.

+## Writer Requirements for In-Commit Timestamps

+When In-Commit Timestamps is enabled, then:
+1. Writers must write the `commitInfo` (see [Commit Provenance Information](#commit-provenance-information)) action in the commit.
+2. The `commitInfo` action must be the first action in the commits.
+3. The `commitInfo` action must have a field named `commitTimestamp` of type Long which must store the UTC time in milliseconds at which the writer attempted the successful commit write.
+4. The `commitTimestamp` field must be monotonically increasing across commits.
+The writer must ensure that this condition is satisfied by performing appropriate conflict resolution if needed.
+5. Provenance information around when this feature was enabled must be tracked in table properties:
+    - The property `delta.inCommitTimestampEnablementVersion` must be used to track the version of the table when this feature was enabled.
+    - The property `delta.inCommitTimestampEnablementTimestamp` must be the same as the `commitTimestamp` of the commit when this feature was enabled.
+6. The `commitTimestamp` of the commit that enables this feature must be greater than the file modification time of the immediately preceding commit.

+## Recommendations for Readers of Tables with In-Commit Timestamps

+When reading a table with In-Commit Timestamps enabled, readers should use the `commitTimestamp` field of the `commitInfo` action to determine the commit timestamp.
+Whenever available, readers should use this timestamp for read operations that rely on it (e.g. `DESCRIBE HISTORY` and Time Travel).

 # Requirements for Writers
 This section documents additional requirements that writers must follow in order to preserve some of the higher level guarantees that Delta provides.